-Build a QR code generator · Cloudflare Workers docs
+Build a QR code generator

 }

-Building a QR Code
+Building a QR code

-All projects deployed to Cloudflare Workers support NPM packages, which makes it incredibly easy to rapidly build out a lot of functionality in your serverless functions.
+All projects deployed to Cloudflare Workers support NPM packages.
+This support makes it easy to rapidly build out functionality in your serverless functions.
 The

-qr-image package is a great way to take text, and encode it into a QR code, with support for generating the codes in a number of file formats (such as PNG, the default, and SVG), and configuring other aspects of the generated QR code.
-In the command-line, install and save
+qr-image package is a great way to take text and encode it into a QR code.
+The package supports generating the QR codes in a number of file formats (such as PNG, the default, and SVG) and configuring other aspects of the generated QR code.
+In the command line, install and save

 qr-image to your project’s